leereilly/star-chart/README.md

 ## 30-second setup

-Prefer a guided setup?
-The [minimal website](https://leereilly.net/star-chart/) accepts a repository name or GitHub URL and generates matching workflow and README snippets.
-Its previews are synthetic, not live star counts.

 Use the published [v0.2 release](https://github.com/leereilly/star-chart/releases/tag/v0.2):
 `uses: leereilly/star-chart@v0.2`.
 The tag includes the bundled action; no separate download, npm installation, or build step is needed in your workflow.